Harris Wittels: Personal life

 Wittels was a dedicated fan of the band Phish.
 His mother Maureen estimated that he saw the band in concert over 300 times in his lifetime, and his contract for The Sarah Silverman Program was reportedly written to include time off so he could follow the band on tour.
 According to the first episode of Analyze Phish, Wittels became a fan of Phish while he was in high school, after he and his friends spontaneously decided to see the band's concert on September 25, 1999, at the Cynthia Woods Mitchell Pavilion in The Woodlands, Texas.
 Wittels described the show's impact on him in an interview with Relix, recalling "I was literally a fan since that night.
 It was the most amazing concert experience of my life.
 It wasn't even that great of a show, but even a regular Phish show, especially pre-hiatus, is gonna be better than anything else you see."
 Wittels often appeared on Parks and Recreation as the character Harris, who habitually wore Phish t-shirts.
-Analyze Phish podcast inspired Phish's lyricist Tom Marshall to start his own podcast about the band, Under the Scales, in 2016.
+The Analyze Phish podcast inspired Phish's lyricist Tom Marshall to start his own podcast about the band, Under the Scales, in 2016.

-In a November 19, 2014 interview on the podcast You Made It Weird, Wittels openly discussed his personal life and history of drug addiction with host Pete Holmes.
+In an interview on the podcast You Made It Weird dated November 19, 2014, Wittels openly discussed his personal life and history of drug addiction with host Pete Holmes.
 He said he had done drugs recreationally since he was 12.
 He said his drug usage got "out of hand" because of a breakup with a woman he felt was "perfect" for him in every way, except that she and her family were Scientologists, which he described as a "deal-breaker."
 He said he began to rely on oxycodone to deal with his stress over the relationship, his work on various television pilots, and writing the Humblebrag book.
 "It was easier just to take drugs and do it all.
 I wrote that entire book on so much drugs," Wittels said.
 "That's a humblebrag."
-He said he had gone to rehab for a second time after becoming addicted to heroin, and had just gotten out a month earlier; "Sobriety is still fresh.
+He said he had gone to rehab for a second time after becoming addicted to heroin, and he had just gotten out a month earlier, saying: "Sobriety is still fresh.
 I haven't figured it all out."

-Wittels addressed his struggles with addiction on Analyze Phish, citing his second stay in rehab as one of the reasons for the delays in releasing the episode where cohost Scott Aukerman went to Phish's 2013 live show at the Hollywood Bowl.
+Wittels addressed his struggles with addiction on Analyze Phish, citing his second stay in rehab as one of the reasons for the delays in releasing the episode where co-host Scott Aukerman went to Phish's 2013 live show at the Hollywood Bowl.
 During the episode, which was released nearly a year after the show, Wittels touched on the impact his addiction had on his personal and professional life, as well as the use of recreational drugs as part of his Phish fandom.